Book your sexual health consultation online

 The only way to fully ensure you don’t catch gonorrhoea is by abstaining from sexual contact completely.
 If you are sexually active, you should always use a condom every time you engage in sexual activity (vagina, anal and oral sex), get tested regularly for gonorrhoea, chose less risky sexual behaviours and limit your number of sexual partners.

 Absolutely.
 Getting tested for gonorrhoea is recommended during pregnancy because it can be transmitted from mother to baby during pregnancy.
 It is easily treated with antibiotics.
-If left untreated,
+If left untreated, gonorrhoea can cause permanent blindness in newborn babies.

 Yes.
-Even if you have previously tested positive and have been successfully treated, you can catch gonorrhea again.
+Even if you have previously tested positive and have been successfully treated, you can catch gonorrhoea again.
 It is therefore important to always use a condom during sexual activity to protect yourself from becoming infected, as well as get regularly tested.

 You should wait at least 7 days after been fully treated before you have sex again.
-You can catch gonorrhea again, so it is important that any infected partners also wait until 7 days after they have finished treatment.
+You can catch gonorrhoea again, so it is important that any infected partners also wait until 7 days after they have finished treatment.